ssk-d/fireflutter/README.md

       "Warning: the device cannot fetch location information(GEO location)!"),
 ```

-- Listing users based on location
+- Listing users based on location.
+  - If `location.init()` is not being called, then the app will not update(save) user's location.
+Which means location related funtionalities would not work since there is no location data in firestore.

 ```dart
 location.init(radius: 10000, gender: 'M');